bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     failed or interrupted attempt), rerunning registration for the same name fails rather than repairing the existing namespace, and manually deleting the namespace can leave retained Kong catalog services/routes with no corresponding live data-plane configuration.
-There is currently no documented preflight or reconcile command for this state — verify with the APS team before deleting an existing runtime namespace to retry registration.
+There is no documented preflight or reconcile command for this state.
+Verify with the APS team before deleting an existing runtime namespace to retry registration.

 === "Restish CLI"